jjackson19862017/freshwbs/readme.md

 ### Local and Remote Migrations in SQL

-It seems everytime I try to update my remote server with the remote/local migrations it doesnt update the database.
+It seems everytime I try to update my remote server with the remote/local migrations it doesn't update the database.

 Possible Solution: - Start again fresh on a new laravel install, but only operate it remotely not have a local one and a remote one?